 Following this guide, you only need to change a single line of code to train an object detection model to your own dataset.

 Object detection models are extremely powerful—from finding dogs in photos to improving healthcare, training computers to recognize which pixels constitute items unlocks near limitless potential.
-However, one of the biggest blockers keeping new applications from being built is adapting state-of-the-art, open source, and free resources to custom problems.
+However, one of the biggest blockers keeping new applications from being built is adapting state-of-the-art, open source, and free resources to solve custom problems.

 In this post, we’ll walk through how to prepare a custom dataset for object detection using tools that simplify image management, architecture, and training.
 In each section, we’ll first follow what I’ve done for a specific example and and then detail what modifications you’ll need to make for your custom dataset.
 My recommendation is that you follow along step-by-step to duplicate my process before adapting these steps to your problem.